SylvainGa/BatteryMonitor/README.md

 In the Glance and Summary view, you can choose (in Settings) to let the app determine if it's best to view 'per hour' or 'per day' (Auto) or statically use 'Per hour' or 'Per day'.

 In the Summary view, the number on the right of the batterie gauge represents the time since the device was last charged (doesn't have to be a complete charge) and below it is the trending discharge (per hour or day).

-When charging, a popup will show up showing the battery level and the rate of increase per hour.
-Touching the screen or pressing the Select button will toggle this display on and off.

-In the graph views, the battery level is color coded.
+The gauge itself is color coded.
 100-50% is green, 49-30% is yellow, 29-10% is orange and below 10% is red.
+That same color convention is replicated in the battery level displayed in the other views as well as the graph's color.

+In the "per hour" and "per day" view, the "Since last view" represent the time since the widget/app was lauched (not just showing its glance).
+The "Since last charge" doesn't have to be a full charge.

-If the device supports solar charging, a dark red line will represent the solar intensity (in %) as seen by the device.
+In the graph views, if the device supports solar charging, a dark red line will represent the solar intensity (in %) as seen by the device.
 Below the graphs, the left arrow represent the earliest sample time, the right arrow represent "Now' for the History view and the time the device is projected to have a depleted battery in the Projection view.
 The '100=' further down is how long the battery is projected to last if the device was charged to 100%.

-The other fields are quite self explanatory.
-Pressing Select will zoom in towards now.
+You can zoom and pan the display in the History view (not the projection).
+By default, when you get to that view, you'll be in View mode.
+That mode is shown just above the graph.
+Pressing the Next and Previous button as well as swipping up and down will switch to the next/previous view.
+Touching the screen or pressing the Start button will switch to Zoom mode.
+Pressing it again will switch to the Pan mode.
+Pressing it again will return to the View mode.
+In the Zoom mode, swipe left/right or use the Next/Previous button to increase/decrease the zoom level of the graph.
+In the Pan mode, swipe left/right or use the Next/Previous button to pan the display left/right.

+When charging, a popup will show up showing the battery level and the rate of increase per hour.
+Touching the screen or pressing the Start button will toggle this display on and off, except in the History where that button hasis used to select the view, zoom and pan mode.

+Use the Menu button to erase the history and start fresh.

 The default order of the panels is 1,2,3,4,5,6 which are respectively Summary, by hour view, by day view, last charge, History and a Projection view.
 Changing the order and removing a number will affect was is shown and their order.

-Use the Menu button to erase the history and start fresh.

 There is enough memory to store at most 1,200 data points (it's 4 times the screen size, maxing at 1,200), Since only changed battery level are recorded, depending on how fast your device is draining, and the app's ability to average older data to make room for newer ones, you'll have data for several days if not weeks.

 Data points are calculated using a background process running every 5 minutes when inactive and every minute while the Glance or main app is active.

+CAVEAT: Using swipe gestures in a widget is something problematic, more so on some devices.
+The experience in the simulator and the real device can be different, as it is for my Fenix 7S Pro.
+Your experience may differ.
+If you encounter issues, send me a email through the Contact Developper/App Support on ConnectIQ and I'll see what I can do.

 Like all my apps, they were done by me, for me and I'm sharing them with others for free.
 However,